Saturday 6th July 2019

 Once back inside, I got tucked back up in my sleeping bag and I tried to process the day but I was too exhausted.
 I did however know that I had experienced something beyond the usual.
 I lay still, thinking that I will eventually look back on this and smile because this was life and I sure had decided to live it!

-Tonight I can truly understand what Sir Edmund Hillary meant when he said “It is not the Mountain we conquer but ourselves”….for me this climb had enabled me to face my fears both physically and mentally, manage change and turn obstacles to opportunities…a little like life in general I suppose…I know now that when there are other ‘mountains’ and challenges in life to conquer I will be up for the task.
+Tonight I can truly understand what Sir Edmund Hillary meant when he said “It is not the Mountain we conquer but ourselves”….for me this climb had enabled me to face my fears both physically and mentally, manage change and turn obstacles into opportunities…a little like life in general I suppose…I know now that when there are other ‘mountains’ and challenges in life to conquer I will be up for the task.

 Elbrus has many names in other languages, one being ‘Oshkhamakhua’ meaning ‘Mountain of Happiness’ in Circassian.